 There are numerous locations suitable for coasteering in Cornwall, from Padstow on the north coast to Lizard Point on the south coast.
-However, we feel that the western tip of Cornwall, the Land’s End peninsula, is the best of them all.
+However, we feel that the western tip of Cornwall, from St. Ives around to Praa Sands, is the best of them all.

 With an unmatched knowledge of the west Cornwall coastline, we have carefully chosen the very best spots for our coasteering adventures.
 All of our routes are in areas of stunning natural beauty and are home to top-quality coasteering.

 This includes fascinating sea caves and arches to swim through, hidden gullies to explore and a host of other exciting features to discover.
 And of course, no coasteering route is complete without a range of cliff jumps, from small steps up to huge jumps the thrill-seekers amongst you will be looking for.